+The average winter temperature in South Dakota hovers around 20 degrees.
 Although we’re used to such weather, South Dakotans may notice a little pain in their smiles come wintertime.
 Breathing in ice-cold air can cause tooth sensitivity, resulting in sharp pain and discomfort that can last all day.

+If you’re not using fluoride toothpaste already, avoiding tooth pain in the wintertime is the perfect reason to start.
 Fluoride strengthens tooth enamel, which helps protect teeth from chilly temperatures.

 We love an enthusiastic brusher but brushing too hard can wear down enamel and push back gums, causing sensitivity.
 Continue to brush twice a day but be sure to take it easy on your teeth and gums.